ANDREAS KLEIN

 Piano Windtet

-FOUR wind soloists from top German Orchestras and ONE unmistakable pianist Thomas Hoppe devote themselves to this still undiscovered wonderful musical genre.
+FOUR wind soloists from top German Orchestras and ONE pianist devote themselves to this still undiscovered wonderful musical genre.

 The communicative powers through its music and the intoxicating atmosphere this group creates on stage has repeatedly been praised by critics and has become a hallmark of the ensemble 4.1.